Crypto Taxes in Japan

 Compared to Japan's taxes on stock profits of a flat 20%, crypto gains are very highly taxed, dissuading individuals and companies from properly reporting their crypto gains on their tax returns.
 However, non-residents are taxed a flat 20% tax rate on income which they need to pay upon leaving Japan.

 The relevant tax rates vary depending on how much you earned in the previous year.
 You could owe significantly less than the 55% maximum tax rate on your cryptocurrency gains.
-Below are the income tax brackets and corresponding tax rates on your cryptocurrency for the 2019 tax year, not including the 10% local inhabitant’s flat tax rate.
+Below are the income tax brackets and corresponding tax rates on your cryptocurrency, not including the 10% local inhabitant’s flat tax rate.

 |Tax Bracket (JPY)||Income Tax Rate|

 |40m and above||45%|

 The relevant tax form for reporting these amounts is currently Section 6 for miscellaneous income, with instructions on completing it from the NTA below.